panel-attack/panel-attack/readme_themes.md

 ## Graphics

 Theme creation is quite different from the creation of other mods.
-Unlike with characters or stages where you provide assets that will go into one exact spot with one exact resolution, themes don't limit you too much.
+Unlike with characters or stages where you provide assets that will go into one exact spot with one exact resolution, themes don't limit you much in regards to position and scale of assets.
 Many files in fact do not have a specific size or aspect ratio but merely a configurable anchor point to place them.
 Due to this, it is required for theme assets that you specify how big the file is relative to the canvas of 1280x720.